mmaelicke/scikit-gstat/docs/technical/technical.rst

 ===============

 This chapter collects a number of technical advises for using scikit-gstat.
-These examples and information shall shall either explain the implementation or guide you to a correct usage of the packages.
-Not all features implemented make sense in every situation.
+These examples either give details on the implementation or guide a correct package usage.
+This are technical notes, no tutorials.
+The application of the shown examples might not make sense in every situation

 .. toctree::
     :maxdepth: 2